zlvnt/rag-observatory/research/deep dives/01-metrics-vs-quality-gap.md

 ---

+#### Pattern 3: Ranking Issues — 10% of queries

+**What Happens:** The correct document is retrieved, but ranked too low (position 2 or 3 instead of position 1), while a less relevant document takes the top spot.

+**Why Metrics Miss It:** Recall-based metrics count it as success if the document appears anywhere in top-k.

+**Example:** User asks about refund timeline, correct policy document is ranked #2 while a general troubleshooting guide is ranked #1.

+---

-#### Pattern 3: Keyword Match, Context Mismatch — 20% of queries
+#### Pattern 4: Multi-doc Failures — 20% of queries

-**What Happens:** Retrieved text contains the keywords from the query, but in a different context than what the user needs.
+**What Happens:** Query requires information from multiple documents, but only one is retrieved.
+The answer is incomplete.

-**Why Metrics Miss It:** Embedding similarity is high because keywords match.
+**Why Metrics Miss It:** Partial retrieval still scores as "some correct documents retrieved."

 **Example:** User asks for "phone number," retrieves text that mentions "phone" in context of "phone verification" not "phone to call."